ayr-ton/kamu/README.md

   python manage.py migrate
 ```

-> Case necessity execute application with authenticate by Okta Preview again, enough execute the command:
+Case necessity execute application with authenticate by Okta Preview again, enough execute the command:

 ```shell
   unset DISABLE_SAML2=true
 ```

-For setup local without authenticate with Okta Preview, is necessary create a super user using the command:
+Finally, is necessary to create a super user using the command:

 ```shell
 python manage.py createsuperuser
 ```
+---

 Create the database tables: